CSCfi/Kielipankki-utilities/docs/corpus_publishing_tasklist.md

 # [ ] _?A_ Create an LBR record (for a RES corpus, if the corpus does not yet have one)
 # [ ] _+A_ Move the corpus from the list of upcoming resources to the list of published resources (add status beta to the name!)
 # [ ] _+A_ Update META-SHARE record; add location PID
+# [ ] _?A_ Update the META-SHARE record: add relations to previous or parallel versions/variants of the corpus
 # [ ] _+A_ Add beta status to META-SHARE record and resource group page
 # [ ] _+A_ Publish news about this new corpus in the portal
 # [ ] _?A_ Inform corpus owner and possibly interested researchers on the corpus in Korp and ask them to test it